zmutisya/World_population_EDA/README.md

 * Matplotlib for data visualization
 * Seaborn for drawing informative and statistical graphs
 * Tableau for creating an interactive dashboard
+## Data Storage
+Here is the code for storing the data to MySQL database
+## Dataset